zachary-krepelka/ascii-art-fractals/README.md

 They are listed in the order that I wrote the programs with them.
 I hope to make this list longer in the coming year.

  1. Java
  2. JavaScript
  3. CoffeeScript
  4. Lua
  5. Python
  6. Ruby
  7. Julia
  8. PHP
  9. Kotlin
+10. MATLAB

 It's interesting to observe GitHub's language bar on the side of the screen.
 Each language is used once for the same purpose and in the same manner, so in